 Notice that no downcasts are required in the last two lines, avoiding the possibility of a runtime error and eliminating the overhead of boxing/unboxing.
-This makes our generic stack superior to a nongeneric stack that uses object in place of T (see "The object Type" on page 91 to see an example of this).
+This makes our generic stack superior to a nongeneric stack that uses object in place of T (see "The object Type" on page 87 for an example).